-When advising our clients, we encourage them to negotiate and reach a settlement with the other parent, not just to save money (although that is a consideration), but also because, when you allow an attorney to advocate for your child and a judge to make a determination, both parents are not in control of the outcome and may not be satisfied with the decision.
+When advising our clients, we encourage them to either mediate or try to negotiate and reach a settlement with the other parent, not just to save money (although that is a consideration), but also because, when you allow an attorney to advocate for your child and a judge to make a determination, both parents are not in control of the outcome and may not be satisfied with the decision.
 In other words, you never know what you’re going to get.

 Deborah E. Kaminetzky, Esq.

 Cedarhurst, New York 11516